B3nny18/socorro-market/README.md

 2. Ensure all `.csv` files are in the project root
 3. Run `Main.java` to start the application
 4. Follow console prompts to operate as either a customer or manager

-## ✅ Learning Outcomes

-- Reinforced understanding of class design, inheritance, and encapsulation
-- Practiced file handling using CSV in Java
-- Developed modular design with reusable components

-## 📜 License

-This project is for educational purposes only.